This article was updated on July 5th, 2023

 During the hot summer period and at the hottest time of the day construction and industrial workers are not permitted to work.
 Should a company enforce or have staff work during the designated break time they will be fined anywhere from AED 5,000 up to AED 50,000 per labour worker.

-Working out the end of service gratuity is calculated on the base of the last wage that the employee was entitled to (the basic salary).
-Additional allowances such as: housing and transportation etc. is not included as it will be only the main basic salary.
-During the end of service calculation should an employee owe any money to the company/employer, the employer can automatically deduct the amount from an employee’s total gratuity payout.
+Working out the end of service gratuity is calculated on the basic salary and not on the total salary of the employee.
+Additional allowances such as: housing and transportation etc will be not be taken into consideration for gratuity payment calculation… During the end of service calculation should an employee owe any money to the company/employer, the employer can automatically deduct the amount from an employee’s total gratuity pay out.

 Under a limited contract – calculations for gratuity will be as follows:

-Employees that work in free zones are typically not governed by UAE Labour Law.
-Each Dubai, Abu Dhabi and North Emirates free zone (there are over 50 UAE free zones) has its own employment / labour law.
+Employees that work in free zones are typically not governed by the UAE Labour Law.
+Each Dubai, Abu Dhabi and North Emirates free zone (there are over 50 UAE free zones) has its own employment/labour law.
 Therefore, employees are subject to the regulations of their respective free zone authority.